sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 Sitecore 7.2 and above is the target Sitecore version to support, however it is expected to work with Sitecore 6.3+.

-The application is distributed as a Windows Application, and as a web module to install on the Sitecore site.
+The application is distributed as a Windows Application, and as a Web module to install on the Sitecore site.

 ### DOWNLOADS & RELEASE NOTES